Advertiser Disclosure

 Also, there is no additional cost for the insurance that comes on your credit card.

-The travel insurance you have on your credit cards does not cover trip cancellations due to the fear of getting COVID-19.
-However, if you should need to cancel your trip or your trip is disrupted because you became ill, you may find coverage on your credit card.
+The travel insurance you have on your credit cards does not cover you canceling a trip for fear of getting ill.
+Medical coverage is also not typically included.
+However, if you need to cancel your trip or your trip is disrupted because you become ill, you may find coverage on your credit card.

-Since each card coverage varies, you’ll want to reference your Guide to Benefits or call the number on the back of your card for additional information.
+Since each card coverage varies, refer to your guide to benefits or call the number on the back of your card for additional information.

 How can I tell if my card has travel insurance?

-When you received your credit card in the mail, it came with a Guide to Benefits and/or Cardholder Agreement.
-These documents are the definitive resources for the benefits, protections, and insurances you have on your card.
+When you received your credit card in the mail, it came with a guide to benefits or a cardholder agreement.
+These documents are the definitive resources for the benefits, protections, and insurance you have on your card.

 Christine Krzyszton's image